I-Clavijo/knesset-info/README.md

 **License:**

 - This project is licensed under the MIT License.
-See `LICENSE` for details.

 **Acknowledgements:**